-The purpose of our review work and to whom we owe our responsibilities

-This report is made solely to the Company in accordance with the terms of our engagement to assist the Company in meeting the requirements of the DTR of the UK FCA.
-Our review has been undertaken so that we might state to the Company those matters we are required to state to it in this report and for no other purpose.
+The purpose of our review work and to whom we owe our responsibilities that we might state to the Company those matters we are required to state to it in this report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company for our review work, for this report, or for the conclusions we have reached.